 The Defendants collectively agreed to settle this matter with the Plaintiff for $6,850,000.00 on September 11, 2012.

-In addition to a history of recovering large multi-million dollar personal injury settlements and verdicts in trucking cases, Power Rogers & Smith strives to offer clients the best possible legal representation and is consistently listed among the best personal injury trial law firms in the United States.
+In addition to a history of recovering large multi-million dollar personal injury settlements and verdicts in trucking cases, Power Rogers strives to offer clients the best possible legal representation and is consistently listed among the best personal injury trial law firms in the United States.
 Its partners are listed among the “Best Lawyers in America” and “Illinois Super Lawyers” in addition to two of the partners being members of the Inner Circle of Advocates, a select legal organization limited to 100 of the nation’s best plaintiff lawyers.
-The partners at Power Rogers & Smithare also Fellows of the International Academy of Trial Lawyers as well as the American Academy of Trial Lawyers.
-To find out more about the attorneys at Power Rogers & Smith click here.
+The partners at Power Rogers are also Fellows of the International Academy of Trial Lawyers as well as the American Academy of Trial Lawyers.